-Maybe you wonder why youth, high school, and college baseball players commonly use aluminum bats while only specific leagues use wooden bats?
+Maybe you wonder why youth, high school, and college baseball players commonly use metal bats (aluminum or composite) while only specific leagues use wooden bats.
 Which one is better than the other?

-Keep reading to learn about the advantages of each type of bat, so you can pick which one suits you best.
+Keep reading to learn about the advantages of metal bats vs. wood bats, so you can pick which one suits you best.

 Don’t forget to check out our baseball bat reviews.

 - Marucci CAT 8 BBCOR Review